mathieu-bellange/test-lucca/README.md

 ## Development server

+Run `npm run proxy` for a backend dev server at `http://localhost:4201/`.
+The config is in `proxy/`.

-Run `ng serve` for a dev server.
+Run `npm run start:proxy` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Use proxy backend server for `/api` request

-Run `npm run proxy` for a backend dev server at `http://localhost:4201/`.
-The config is in `proxy/`.
+Run `npm run start` for a dev server same a `strat:proxy` but with lucca api for `/api` request

 ## Code scaffolding